 You book a great week-long ski vacation somewhere out west.
 Maybe Heavenly?
 Lake Louise?
 Whistler?
-You can’t stop thinking about knee deep powder, and 3,000+ vertical feet, and runs that take half an hour to ski down.
+You can’t stop thinking about knee deep powder, 3,000+ vertical feet, and runs that take half an hour to ski.
 Then you start thinking about that, and you remember the last ski vacation you took:

 - Your legs were tired by lunchtime on the first day;

 - You woke up on day 2 and they felt like cement pillars but you pushed through, although you were frustrated that you had to stop so often on the way down.